shukriadams/tetrifact/README.md

 The Linux version of Tetrifact is available via Docker @ https://hub.docker.com/r/shukriadams/tetrifact

 - Create a "data" directory in your intended Tetrifact deploy directory, Tetrifact will write all its files to this.
-- Tetrifact will need permission to control this folder, use
+- Tetrifact runs with user id 1000, and needs permission to control this folder, set this with

     chown -R 1000 ./data